MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 #### [End user](#tab/enduser)

 Most canceling, closing, and expiry is handled by an administrator.
-But there are some tasks that you can do as an end user, especially if you signed up as an individual and your account or subscription isn't managed by your organization.
+But there are some tasks that you can do as an end user.
+This is especially true if you signed up as an individual and your account or subscription isn't managed by your organization.

 ## Cancel a Power BI license trial